-I guess that the most of the people think that the city walls that make Lucca famous all over the world were of medieval origin, but I recently discovered, during a guided tour exploring the walls of Lucca and its underground, that this belief is partially wrong.
+I guess that most of the people think that the city walls that make Lucca famous all over the world were of medieval origin.
+But I recently discovered, during a guided tour exploring the walls of Lucca and its underground, that this belief is partially wrong.

-I have to thanks a friend of mine that suggested me to get this unusual tour created by Turislucca, a group of experienced authorized tour guides with a great knowledge of the town.
-They know Lucca so much and they tell you tons of interesting facts about the history of their birthplace.
+I have to thanks a friend of mine that suggested me to get this unusual tour created by Turislucca.
+Turislucca is a group of experienced authorized tour guides with a great knowledge of the town.
+They know Lucca so much and they tell you tons of interesting facts about the history of their hometown.
 If a “must to do” in town is a bike ride along the wide and shady path of the fortification that surrounds the historical center, the majority of tourists don’t know that the main bastions hide ancient underground to discover.

 Stories of castles, fortress, and knights always fascinated me that the idea to explore the underground of the walls of Lucca made me very excited.

-We booked few days in advance because there are only two or three walking tours of the underground every month and so far, they are having a huge success.
-Anyway, we saw people buying the ticket on site the day of the visit, so have a try even if you decide at the very last minute.
-Mostly of the partecipants were Italians but the tour is available even in english.
+We booked a few days in advance because there are only two or three walking tours of the underground every month and so far, they are having a huge success.
+Anyway, we saw people buying the ticket on-site the day of the visit, so have a try even if you decide at the very last minute.
+Most of the participants were Italians but the tour is available even in English.

 The meeting point of the tour is at the tourist office of Piazzale Verdi.
 Before the walk departs, they make small groups to make the visit more enjoyable and provide to all the visitors a useful map of the town showing how the town (and the walls with it) changed with the time.
 After that, the tour into the history of Lucca and its wall begins.